 Amazing, is not it?!

-It is true that some reports about the advantages of certain acts is discredited by hadith scholars as unauthentic hadiths, yet many other hadiths are authentic.
+It is true that some reports about the advantages of certain acts are discredited by hadith scholars as unauthentic hadiths, yet many other hadiths are authentic.
 The above hadith about surat Al-Ikhlas is reported by Al-Bukhari.

 So, how to explain such highly-rewarding “special offers”?